 - 1. End-use categories (e.g., professional and non-professional subscribers); - 2.
-Non-display use categories; - 3.
-Internal versus external distribution; and - 4.
+Non-display use categories;

+- 3. Internal versus external distribution; and - 4.
 Real-time versus delayed data.

-QUESTION #7: Should standardized key terms and definitions, such as professional and non-professional users, be developed for the access to, receipt, distribution, and use of RTMD products?
+QUESTION #8: Should standardized key terms and definitions, such as professional and nonprofessional users, be developed for the access to, receipt, distribution, and use of RTMD products?
 If yes, please explain what the benefits of such an approach would be.
 If not, please explain why not.

-QUESTION #8: What other key terms and definitions should be standardized?
+QUESTION #9: What other key terms and definitions should be standardized?
 What factors or industry legacy issues should be considered in standardizing such terms?

-QUESTION #9: Would this approach help address market participants' concerns with respect to the administrative burden related to the access to and use of consolidated RTMD?
+QUESTION #10: Would this approach help address market participants' concerns with respect to the administrative burden related to the access to and use of consolidated RTMD?
 Please explain your answer.

-QUESTION #10: What are the unintended consequences, if any, of standardizing these types of key RTMD terms and definitions?
+QUESTION #11: What would be the unintended consequences, if any, of standardizing these types of key RTMD terms and definitions?